Certified Passivhaus Designer

 • Other built environment professionals

-In this course, you will learn to design energy-efficient and cost-optimal buildings by implementing the Passivhaus principles in your projects and writing the Certified Passivhaus Designer/Consultant exam.
+You will learn to design energy-efficient and cost-optimal buildings by implementing the Passivhaus principles in your projects and writing the Certified Passivhaus Designer/Consultant exam.

-Certified Passivhaus Designer Course Benefits
+Course Benefits

 This course is designed to prepare you for writing the Certified Passivhaus Designer/Consultant (CPHD/C) exam.
 Some of the benefits of participating in the course include: